scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-oop.md

 In the implementation of `SensorReader`, we say that type `S` is now defined as type `Sensor`, and type `O` is defined to be equal to type `Display`.
 Both `Sensor` and `Display` are defined as nested classes within `SensorReader`, implementing the traits `Subject` and `Observer`, correspondingly.

-Besides being an example of a service oriented design, this code also highlights many aspects of object-oriented programming:
+Besides, being an example of a service oriented design, this code also highlights many aspects of object-oriented programming:

 - The class `Sensor` introduces its own private state (`currentValue`) and encapsulates modification of the state behind the method `changeValue`.
 - The implementation of `changeValue` uses the method `publish` defined in the extended trait.